w8w6w3z2z4/Paper-review/MICRO__2019__ComputeDRAM-In-Memory-Compute-Using-Off-the-Shelf-DRAMs.md

 # Paper Information

 * Title: ComputeDRAM: In-Memory Compute Using Off-the-Shelf DRAMs
-* Authors: Gao, Fei; Tziantzioulis, Georgios; Wentzlaff, David
+* Authors: Fei Gao; Georgios Tziantzioulis; David Wentzlaff
-* Venue: MICRO_2019
+* Venue: MICRO 2019
-* Keywords: DRAM, in-memory computing, bit-serial, main memory
+* Keywords: In-memory computing, logic AND, logic OR, row copy, off-the-shelf DRAMs,  arbitrary computations, robustness

 # Paper content

 ## Summary

-This is an article about a processing-in-memory technique, conputeDRAM.
+This is an article about a processing-in-memory technique, ComputeDRAM.
+It is a method that performs logic AND, logic OR and row copy with off-the-shelf, unmodified, commercial DRAM.
+The ComputeDRAM solves the problem that previous works requires modification to RAM.
+Adding additional logic is unpractical since the competitive and low-margin nature of DRAM industry has made commercial manufacturers resist to do so.

 Usually DRAM memory controllers have nominal operations of specific timing sequences.
 The technique exploits the side-effects of non-nominal operations of DRAM modules.
 The proposed computeDRAM can perform logic AND/OR and row copy in memory by violating the DRAM timing constraints.
 It can perform these operations on off-the-shelf, unmodified commerical DRAM.
 Since only logic AND/OR and row copy fall short of performing arbitrary computations, the researchers proposed a software framework that could perform arbitrary computations by using the three operations.
 Evaluation and discussion show that this technique suits massive computations that exhibits a large amount of main memory access and has very high energy efficiency.

 ## Strengths